-Probate is a court-supervised process that distributes property after a person’s death.
+When someone dies, their estate (property, money, and possessions) needs to be sorted, this process is referred to as probate.
+It is a court-supervised process that distributes property after a person’s death.
+This involves gathering all assets, paying all taxes and debts, and distributing what is left over to the decedent’s family.
 The family will typically need to go through the probate process to determine their loved ones’ wishes, pay debts, and distribute the property according to the person’s wishes.
-Prorate can be a long and complex process that results in endless questions.
-For such reasons, our attorneys answer the most common questions asked about the probate process.

 What Happens During the Probate Process?